maxam2017/wren/README.md

 # 🐦 Wren

-Wren is a CLI tool that helps you hop between Git branches.
+A CLI tool that helps you switch between Git branches.

 ## ✨ Features